inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords_editor.rst

     The keywords list here is updated when any changes are made in both the simple and advanced mode editors.
-    It is also possible in this area to manually remove unwanted keywords using the 'remove selected' button.
+    It is also possible in this area to manually remove unwanted keywords using the :guilabel:`Remove selected` button.
-    Multiple keywords can be removed in a single operation by holding :kbd:`CTRL` and clicking on multiple keyword entries in the current keyword list and then clicking :guilabel:`Remove selected`.
+    Multiple keywords can be removed in a single operation by holding :kbd:`CTRL` and clicking on multiple keyword entries in the current keywords list and then clicking :guilabel:`Remove selected`.

 .. figure:: /static/user-docs/keyword-editor-advanced.*
    :scale: 75 %